nii-gakunin-cloud/ccrd-website/sc20/CREST/index.md

 VCP is a core software of NII's GakuNin Cloud On-demand Configuration Service.

+-   User of the service can build an application environment with the following steps.
+    -   Log-in Jupyter Notebook Server
+    -   Select a building template of the target application environment (a Jupyter Notebook file)
+    -   Run
 -	A Python-based development kit called VCP SDK and a monitoring tool are provided.
 -	Jupyter Notebook-based templates for typical academic applications, such as moodle, Galaxy, and OpenHPC, are provided.